Simplicial Homology of Random Configurations: Poisson point process and Malliavin calculus

 counts the number of atoms in $A$.
+Simple measure means that $\omega(\{x\})\le 1$ for any $x\in X$.
+Locally finite means that $\omega(K)<\infty$ for any compact $K$ of $X$.
 The configuration space $\Omega^{X}$ is endowed with the vague topology and its associated $\sigma$-algebra denoted by $\mathcal{F}^{X}$.
-Since $\omega$ is a Poisson point process of intensity $\lambda$: \begin{enumerate}[i)] \item For any compact $A$, $\omega(A)$ is a random variable of parameter $\lambda S(A)$, i.e.,
+To characterize the randomness of the system, we consider that the set of points is represented by a Poisson point process $\omega$ with intensity measure $\d\Lambda(x)=\lambda \d x$ in $X$.
+The parameter $\lambda$ is called the intensity of the Poisson process.
+Since $\omega$ is a Poisson point process of intensity measure $\Lambda$: \begin{enumerate}[i)] \item For any compact $A$, $\omega(A)$ is a random variable of parameter $\Lambda(A)$: